Anker Site: Upper Mississippian Huber (a.k.a. Blue Island) Pottery

-Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+Archaeologists often find pottery to be a useful tool in analyzing a prehistoric culture as it can be plentiful at a site and the details of manufacture and decoration are sensitive indicators of time, space and culture.

 Most of the pottery conforms to the Huber Ware classification which is characteristic of the Chicago area in the late prehistoric to Protohistoric/early Historic periods (approx. A.D.
 1400-1680s).
 Although the Huber tradition was well known by archaeologists for decades following the original excavations at the Huber site, a formalized typology was not developed until Charles Faulkner devised one in his 1972 report on the Griesmer site in northwestern Indiana, just to the east of Chicago.

 Huber pottery is characterized by shell-tempered, plain surface pottery with globular vessel shape and restricted orifices with everted rims.
 Some vessels also have strap handles.
 Decoration (when present) usually consists of vertical or obliquely applied incised lines generally running from just below the lip to the shoulder.
 Rarely, surfaces are cordmarked or smoothed over cordmarked.
 The top of the lip is either plain or decorated with fine to wide notching.
 A minority also have punctate decoration, mostly in combination with the trailed lines.

 The 1958 excavations recovered 823 sherds, almost all of it Huber ware.
 Surfaces were primarily plain and decorated with medium- to wide-trailed lines on the shoulder area.
 Most of the lips were notched.
 Rarely, punctates accompanied the incised lines.

 However, some of the whole or reconstructible pots recovered were obviously trade ware from outside the Chicago area.
 These vessels were characteristic of types found on the Mississippi River near the Arkansas area: